 Is it necessary to hire a professional plumber to fix this issue?

 Although it is possible to fix a leaking wall-mounted toilet yourself, it is often best to hire a professional plumber if the issue persists.
 Professional plumbers have the experience and expertise to identify and fix any underlying problems that may be causing the leak.
 They can also provide advice on how to prevent future leaks from occurring.
 Hiring a professional plumber also ensures the job is done correctly and safely.
 Here is a blog article if you want to know about the total cost of toilet installation.
-If you decide to contact a professional plumber, check this section on how you can start.
+If you decide to contact a professional plumber, check our website on how you can start.